jorhelp/Ingram/README.en.md

 + Since it is configured in a virtual environment, pls activate the virtual environment before each running

-+ You need to prepare an object file, let's name it `input`, which contains the targets that will be scanned.
-The `input` file content can be:
++ You need to prepare an target file, let's name it `input`, which contains the targets that will be scanned.
+The content of `input` file can be:
 ```
 # use '#' to comment